1. How will the GCRCB team evaluate my application?

 4. For organizations who are applying for funding (or projects at existing organizations)

-If your organization is not formally part of a university and is awarded funding, we expect that your organizational policies meet the minimum standards described in this document.
+If awarded funding, we expect organizations to have organizational policies that meet the minimum standards described in this document.
 Before receiving funding, we’ll require you to confirm your intent to comply with these standards as soon as is practicable, and no later than by the next time you’d like to be considered for funding (this includes potential grant renewals).

 For more information on Open Phil’s general grantmaking process, please see here.